 - 6.2.1 Milton Keynes has a plethora of facilities, the envy of many cities within easy reach of local residents.
-However it is recognised that local facilities should be retained, adequately maintained and new developments supported in appropriate locations. - 6.2.2 Planning policy should support new developments but it is recognised that over time needs for such facilities change, so a balanced and flexible approach is needed. - 6.2.3 The sports ground and pavilion at Marsh Drive in Great Linford have been transferred to the Parish Council's control under a Community Asset Transfer Agreement and presents the greatest opportunity for upgrading and improving local sports and leisure facilities including new indoor facilities.
+However it is recognised that local facilities should be retained, adequately maintained and new developments supported in appropriate locations. - 6.2.2 Planning policy should support new developments but it is recognised that over time needs for such facilities change so, a balanced and flexible approach is needed. - 6.2.3 The sports ground and pavilion at Marsh Drive in Great Linford have been transferred to the Parish Council's control under a Community Asset Transfer agreement and presents the greatest opportunity for upgrading and improving local sports and leisure facilities including new indoor facilities.
+These facilities although in the north plan area are available to everyone and are easily accessible.
 This will form a key project for the Parish Council.

-Policy GLPC N4 - Development proposals involving the loss of existing sport, recreation and community facilities.
+Policy GLPC S4 - Development proposals involving the loss of existing sport, recreation and community facilities.